GLOBAL MARKETS-World equities fall, U.S. Treasury yields rise after hawkish Fed

 "We've done 400 basis points in eight months - one of the steepest ascents in tightening in history - and to not sit back and see for a few months how the data comes in is just reckless," said Thomas Hayes, chairman at Great Hill Capital in New York.

-The MSCI world equity index .MIWD00000PUS, which tracks shares in 50 countries, was down 2%.
+The MSCI world equity index .MIWD00000PUS, which tracks shares in 50 countries, shaved almost 2%.
 European stocks .STOXX dropped nearly 1% after the Bank of England delivered its biggest rate rise since 1989.

-On Wall Street, all three major indexes were lower in early afternoon trading, led by a selloff in technology, communication services, financials, healthcare, and consumer discretionary stocks.
+On Wall Street, all three major indexes closed lower, led by a selloff in technology, communication services, financials, healthcare, and consumer discretionary stocks.

 "I think the kind of double talk that we saw yesterday is really beginning to massively erode the credibility of anything they say.
 What's going to happen is that at some point, they're going to talk hawkish and the market is going to rally," Hayes added.